AcademiaBizantina/unix/Readme.md

 ## Build Instructions
 Unless otherwise noted, file and directory names refer to this repository.
+!!!
+These instructions are outdated because the python files use python2 and there is no information about which compiler should be used.
+The code needs some modifications if it is compiled with modern versions of gcc. !!!

 1. Download the source code for the Simh simulator from here: http://simh.trailing-edge.com/.
 Make sure that you download